 Destiny 2 Hunter build for PvE

-Arguably the best Destiny 2 Hunter build for PvE in The Season of Plunder is this Frozen Harvest Stasis build.
+Arguably the best Destiny 2 Hunter build for PvE in Season of the Seraph is this Frozen Harvest Stasis build.

 - Subclass: Stasis Revenant